Slava/tern-meteor-sublime/README.md

 	`, "auto_complete_triggers": [ { "characters": "<", "selector": "text.html" }, { "characters": ".", "selector": "source.js" } ]`

 The second part is to install the package itself.
-The automatic way is to install it from the Package Control (isn't available in the registry yet).
+The automatic way is to install it from the Package Control.

+1. Install the Package Control from <https://packagecontrol.io/>
+2. Install this package by running "Cmd/Ctrl + Shift + P" -> "Install Package" -> "Meteor Autocomplete (TernJS)"

 The manual way is to clone this repo in your Sublime Text 3 editor's "Packages" folder.
 See [this handy page by